echocyber-ai/food-calorie-estimator/README.md

 ---

+## ⚠️ Limitations

+- The current model (MobileNetV2) is pre-trained on the *ImageNet* dataset, which contains general object classes, not specifically food.
+- As a result, the model may misclassify certain foods (e.g., predicting "eggnog" instead of "rice bowl").
+- Calorie information is matched based on the model's top prediction and may not always reflect the actual food.
+- A future version of this project may use a *food-specific model* like one trained on the *Food-101* dataset to improve accuracy and prediction quality.

+---

 ## ✨ About Me
 I’m Eshaal, an AI student passionate about solving real-world problems with technology.
 This is one of my first hands-on AI projects, and I’m so excited to learn more! 🚀